Differentially Private Boxplots: Simulation details and additional results

 Here, distance is related to the four metrics previously described.
 In order to empirically validate the consistency of our proposed approach with this behavior, we conducted Monte Carlo simulations by generating $t$ datasets $(\mathbf{z}_1, \mathbf{z}_2, \cdots, \mathbf{z}_t)$, and two vectors $\mathbf{m}$ and $\mathbf{s}$ of size $t$ sampling from uniform distributions with interval $[-1,1]$ and $[0.5,2]$, respectively.
 Each vector $\mathbf{z}_i$ is size $n_i$ for $i\in\{1,2,\cdots t\}$ where $n_i$ is chosen randomly such that $n=n_1+n_2+\cdots n_t$.
 Here, $t$ plays the role of the number of treatments in an experiment.
 We replicated this simulation 1000 times for each combination of $t\in{4,8}$ and $n\in\{500,5000,50000\}$ leading to datasets $(\mathbf{X}_1, \mathbf{X}_2, \cdots, \mathbf{X}_t)$ such that $\mathbf{X}_i=s_i\mathbf{z}_i+m_i$.
 We performed this simulation generating the initial $t$ datasets using mixture of the five distributions described in the previous section such that each distribution generates the same amount of vectors on each replica.
 For each dataset we calculated non-private boxplots $B(\mathbf{X}_1), B(\mathbf{X}_2), \cdots, B(\mathbf{X}_t)$, and differentially private boxplots using each of the quantile estimation methods and for each $\epsilon\in\{0.5, 1,5,10\}$.
 We then calculated pair-wise relative boxplot distances for every pair of differentially private boxplots.

 Figure~\ref{fig:multiple_methods} and \ref{fig:multiple_eps} offers a detailed overview of the results obtained from various scenarios considered.
 Each boxplot within these plots represents the average pairwise distances observed among all differentially private boxplots generated in a specific scenario.
-The x-axis on each plot denotes the sample size ($n$).
+The $x$-axis on each plot denotes the sample size ($n$).
 Variations in hue color correspond to different methods and different privacy budgets ($\epsilon$), respectively.
 The first and last two plots in the first row correspond to relative location and relative scale, respectively.
 The first and last two plots in the second row correspond to relative skewness and relative outliers, respectively.
 For each pair of relative distance plots, the first and second visualization correspond to $t=5$ and $t=10$, respectively.
 Figure~\ref{fig:multiple_eps} uses $\epsilon = 1$ and Figure~\ref{fig:multiple_methods} shows results with $\texttt{DPBoxplot}$ method.

-Figure~\ref{fig:multiple_methods} shows that \texttt{DPBoxplot} is consistently good among different scenarions.
+Figure~\ref{fig:multiple_methods} shows that \texttt{DPBoxplot} performs consistently well across different scenarios.
 All other methods have poor performance in at least one scenario.
-In Figure~\ref{fig:multiple_eps} relative distances exhibit a diminishing trend with augmented sample sizes and $\epsilon$, consistent with expectations illustrated by the oracle boxplot.
+In Figure~\ref{fig:multiple_eps} relative distances exhibit a diminishing trend with augmented sample sizes and $\epsilon$, consistent with expectations illustrated by the \texttt{non-private} boxplot.
 A marginal increase in the parameter $t$ leads to a slight augmentation in the relative distances, attributable to the partitioning of data into smaller subsets and consequent reduction in sample sizes; however, this impact appears to be negligible.
 Hence, our analysis suggests that our proposed methodology effectively maintains the visual coherence of relative similarities among diverse boxplots during the execution of multiple comparisons.